 One of the things I preach all the time as a trainer to athletes is the value of single leg training.

-Some single-leg exercises include the walking lunge or regular lunges and split squats.
+Some unilateral dumbbell leg exercises include the walking lunge or regular lunges and split squats.

-Not only do you get dynamic stability benefits in the hips with this type of leg training, but it challenges the frontal plane of the body in ways that traditional bilateral training such as squats cannot do, allowing for additional muscle gains.
-Single-leg exercises can help you work through muscle imbalances since you are working just one side at a time.
+Not only do you get dynamic stability benefits in the hips with this type of leg training, but it challenges the frontal plane of the body in ways that traditional bilateral training such as squats cannot do, allowing for additional lean muscle gains.
+Single-leg strength training can help you work through muscle imbalances since you are working just one side at a time.

 Our unilateral exercise is a split squat variation called the Bulgarian Split Squat in High-Low Fashion that you’ll perform with a pair of dumbbells.
-You’re going to alternate the position of your torso on each rep to ensure you hit both the quads and glutes more effectively on each rep.
+For these single-leg squats, you’re going to alternate the position of your torso on each rep to ensure you hit both the quads and glutes more effectively on each rep.

 DUMBBELL BULGARIAN SPLIT SQUAT IN HIGH-LOW FASHION

-We can load this more through our quads, or we can load it more through our glutes and posterior chain, depending upon the angle of our torso on each repetition.
+We can load this single-leg strength exercise more through our quads, or we can load it more through our glutes and posterior chain, depending upon the angle of our torso on each repetition.

-If you drop straight down, initiating the lift off from the bottom of this exercise through the quads, you’ll get the most muscle recruitment and overload there.
+If you drop straight down from the starting position, initiating the lift off from the bottom of this awesome exercise through the quads, you’ll get the most muscle recruitment and overload there.

 Then on the next rep, you’ll go down into a sprinter lunge position, which loads the posterior chain by placing the glutes under enormous stretch and increasing the muscle recruitment there.